 Another big goal this year could be saving money.
 It could be creating a nest egg for retirement.
 Saving for a new car or a house.
 Or just saving, so you don't have to live paycheck to paycheck.
-Whatever your reason is to make sure it is evident to you and the people you live with because if everyone knows your goals, it helps you make it real, and it helps them realize what you are making a priority in your life.
+Whatever your reason is, make sure it is evident to you and the people you live with because if everyone knows your goals, it helps you make it real, and it helps them realize what you are making a priority in your life.
 So you don't need to be ashamed.
 You deserve to think about you for a change.
-So, I give you permission to hell to the highest rooftops and share your goals with the world.
+So, I give you permission to go to the highest rooftops and share your goals with the world.

 Cut online services you may not be using.

 Comb through your credit card and bank statements and find unused services you can cancel.
-Remember it doesn't have to be forever.
+Remember, it doesn't have to be forever.
 You can set it up again later after you reach your goal.

 Find challenges to help you save money.

 There are many "Saving Money Challenges" you can choose from online.
 Here are just a few I found from other bloggers.
-Look for challenges with printables, so you can determine what you need to do each week.
+Look for challenges with printables so you can determine what you need to do each week.

 Tip: Set up auto-transfer for the amount you want to transfer and add it to your "Bills" in your money management software.
-Even though it is not a bill, think of it that way, so you get into the habit of paying it every month.
+Even though it is not a bill, think of it that way so you get into the habit of paying it every month.

 This task may not be the easiest thing to do, but it will help you in two ways: It will help you save money quicker, and it will reduce clutter in your home.
 It's a win-win.
 Don't you agree?
 Start by finding an item in your home and then search online to see what people have been buying.
 Try eBay or Craigslist.
-Be sure you are safe and never let anyone come to your home to buy something.
+Be sure you are safe, and never let anyone come to your home to buy something.
 Meet at a location that is familiar to you and bring someone with you just in case.
 You can even have a yard sale.
 This task will take some planning, however.

 Use reward cards, online coupons, and app coupons to save you money.

 There are many apps out there that will help you save money.
-Some I like are my local grocery stores, Target's Cartwheel, Walmart coupon website.
+Some I like are my local grocery stores, Target's Cartwheel, Walmart's coupon website.
 Some years ago, I created a list of sites I would visit before going shopping to make sure I had all the coupons I could use.
 Did you know that some stores allow you to use two coupons on one purchase?
 Yes, it's true.
 You can use a manufacturer coupon and a store coupon on the same items.
 Check your store's policies or ask the cashier.